wasp/waspy/readme.md

 # WASPy

-Waspy is the python framework for the (WASP project)[https://github.com/wasp/wasp].
+Waspy is the python framework for the [WASP project](https://github.com/wasp/wasp).
     In other words its an asynchronous "transport-agnostic" web framework.

 ## Language agnostic concepts